-I have always wanted to give my horses as much freedom as I can and allow for as much social interactions as possible.
-We have been very blessed that our new farm is full of character and offers much variety for the horses.
-It encourages the horses to move in many different directions and cover much distance every day.
-The horses self-exercise and only require a few trims a year.
-They are all barefooted.
+I have always aimed to provide my horses with as much freedom as possible and to encourage social interactions.
+We are fortunate that our new farm is rich in character and offers a lot of variety for the horses.
+It motivates them to move in various directions and travel significant distances daily.
+The horses exercise themselves and only need a few trims annually.
+They all go barefoot.

-At some point alll our horses are educated to accept being in a stall but unless one requires medical attention, our horses are not stalled.
-The time I would otherwise spend on cleaning stalls, I spend with the horses instead.
-I get to hang out with the herd during undemanding time or I pull them out for a session.
+All our horses are trained to be comfortable in a stall, but unless they need medical care, they are not kept there.
+Instead of spending time cleaning stalls, I choose to spend it with the horses.
+I either relax with the herd during downtime or take them out for a session.

-In the drone footage Sedrick Hicks captured the feeding time.
-I have tubs on the ground spaced 20 feet apart and I drive the golf cart on the inside of my arena, pouring soaked alfalfa mix with sunflower seeds in each tub through the arena fence.
-We have several extra tubs set up in case some horses do get pushed away then they can rotate to another tub.
-All the horses in the big herd are currently grain free.
-They have free choice access to bermuda round bales (and will have grass in the summer time), salt and minerals as well.
+The drone footage captured by Sedrick Hicks shows feeding time.
+I have tubs placed on the ground, 20 feet apart, and I drive the golf cart inside my arena, pouring a soaked alfalfa mix with sunflower seeds into each tub through the arena fence.
+We have additional tubs available in case some horses are pushed away, allowing them to move to another tub.
+Currently, all the horses in the large herd are grain-free.
+They have unrestricted access to Bermuda round bales (and will have grass during the summer), as well as salt and minerals.

 Drone Footage Video Credit: PS 91 Digital Arts